adonisjs/v5-docs/content/guides/installation.md

 ---

-#### Configure webpack encore
+#### Configure Webpack Encore
-Optionally, you can also configure [webpack encore](./http/assets-manager.md) to bundle and serve frontend dependencies.
+Optionally, you can also configure [Webpack Encore](./http/assets-manager.md) to bundle and serve frontend dependencies.

 Please do note, AdonisJS is a backend framework and does not concern itself with front-end build tools.
-Hence the webpack setup is optional.
+Hence the Webpack setup is optional.

 ## Starting the development server
 After creating the application, you can start the development server by running the following command.